 1. Stay social and build quality relationships

-2. Force out a smile
+2. Force a smile

 Psychological scientists from the University of Kansas conducted a study in which they assessed the impact of smiling on one’s physical and mental state.
-They came to the conclusion that making yourself smile can help lower your heart rate during stressful activities.
+They came to the conclusion that making yourself smile can help lower your heart rate during stressful times.
+So, smiling even when we feel down can actually makes us feel happier.

-So, smiling even when we feel down or unhappy can actually makes us feel happier.
-Furthermore, try smiling at strangers, too: studies shows that happiness really is contagious, so you may just get a friendly grin back that lifts you up!
+Furthermore, try smiling at strangers, too: studies also show that happiness is contagious, so you may just get a friendly grin back that lifts you up.
 This is an easy practical tip which can help you in finding happiness on a daily basis.

 3. Find your 'flow'